Long Living Pets Rescue and Rehab Center is different from other rescue centers.

 Sharing and building a worldwide network.

 An important part of this project is my intention to share my work and observations with pet owners worldwide through a 24/7 video feed.
-Each pet will have a webpage documenting every step in their recovery.
-In this way, I hope to inspire others to use my models for their own pets and also establish similar centers (small or large) to replicate my approach.
-My approach can be done and followed anywhere without expensive equipment.
-I will also provide full support to everyone who needs it through Long Living Pets Research Academy ( a learning center for naturopathic health care for dogs and cats).
-I have a vested interest in the results since this will become part of my research into chronic diseases in dogs and cats.
+Each pet will also have a webpage documenting every step in their recovery.
+In this way, I hope to inspire others to use my strategies for their own pets and also establish similar centers (small or large) to replicate what we do.
+Our approach can be done and followed anywhere without expensive equipment.
+We will also provide full support to everyone who needs it through Long Living Pets Research Academy ( a learning center for naturopathic health care for dogs and cats).
+I have a vested interest in the results since this will become part of my research into chronic diseases and recovery modalities in dogs and cats.
 All I ask for is for you to share the results caused by following my protocols.
 I also hope to learn about other successful approaches from participants in these studies.

-This will also further confirm my findings that simple steps, such as changing the diet to species appropriate diet alone, can achieve dramatic results.
-Everything I do is from a naturopathic perspective, which means the body will usually heal itself if given the proper conditions.
-The results of my study will be indisputable, and I will share them with everyone interested in learning how we can prevent disease and heal naturally.
+This will also further confirm my findings that simple steps, such as changing the diet to species appropriate diet alone, can achieve fantastic results.
+Everything we do is from a naturopathic and holistic perspective, which means the body will usually heal itself if given the proper conditions.
+The results will be hard to dispute since we will share them (24/7 live stream) with everyone interested in learning how we can prevent disease and heal naturally.

 For almost 10 years, I have visualized opening this center and now the time is right to take action!
 While I don’t medically ‘cure’ or ‘treat,’ I have achieved results far beyond what I ever imagined, and it is time to scale up my project with this center and share what I do with the rest of the world.

 Helping kids recover from cancer.